nichoth/ssc/README.md

 ### id
-This takes a message value piped into stdin as input, and return a sha256 hash, written to stdout.
+This takes a message value piped into stdin as input, and returns a sha256 hash, written to stdout.

 ```bash
 cat test/cli/message-json.json | ssc id